Historical Perspective

 Understanding the modern world in its current order requires a historical perspective.

-Faced with the lessons of unprecedented destruction, countless lives lost, injustice, and all the other horrors of the war fresh in mind, multi-national institutions were set up to promote peace, trade and diplomacy.
+Faced with the lessons of unprecedented destruction, countless lives lost, injustice, and all the other horrors of the war fresh in mind, multinational institutions were set up to promote peace, trade and diplomacy.

-Through a combination of international cooperation, trade and, not to be ignored, the hegemony of western military might, the last 80 years have seen the rise of the standards of living for billions of people.
+Through a combination of international cooperation, trade and, not to be ignored, the hegemony of Western military might, the last 80 years have seen the rise of the standards of living for billions of people.

-While technology and the sciences have reached levels that would be considered unfathomable just a lifetime ago, with unprecedented scale and availability, political discourse and civic engagement has seen very little increase in sophistication from old-fashioned self-interested zero-sum identity-centric populism.
+While technology and the sciences have reached levels that would be considered unfathomable just a lifetime ago, with unprecedented scale and availability, political discourse and civic engagement have seen very little increase in sophistication from old-fashioned self-interested zero-sum identity-centric populism.

 Resources